mjrenfro/Solidity_Baby_Steps/pet-shop-tutorial/README.md

       truffle test

 ### Serving the Smart Contracts using Web3

-   'dev' is an alias for 'lite-server'
+   -'dev' is an alias for 'lite-server'

    -Start up the lite-server so that localhost:3000 shows the DApp

        npm run dev